-He started dancing at seven and at 16 was offered a two-year apprenticeship with Black Grace Dance Company.
+Born and raised in New Zealand, Thomas is of Indigenous Samoan/Tongan descent.
+He started dancing at the age of seven and at 16 was offered a two-year apprenticeship with Black Grace Dance Company.
 This led to a full-time position, completing his formal training and later performing as a leading part of the ensemble touring numerous works through Europe, Asia, North America and Canada.

-In 2010, he was invited to The Banff Centre to participate as a dancer in the Indigenous Dance Residency.
+In 2010, he was invited to The Banff Centre to take part as a dancer in the Indigenous Dance Residency.
 He was then invited back and given the opportunity to be a part of a pilot program designed for dancers with high leadership and choreographic ability called the ‘Merit Dancer Program’.
-Following the success of the program Thomas became a faculty member, assisting in mentoring, choreographing
+Following the success of the program Thomas became a faculty member, assisting in mentoring, choreographing and dancing with professional dancers of Indigenous heritage from all over the world.

 Thomas has choreographed work for The Indigenous Dance Residencies productions Backbone and TRACE, The Banff Centre’s Midsummer Gala and Red Sky Performance’s inSIGNia.